 Mahwah, New Jersey

-Among other accolades, Ramapo has been deemed a College of Distinction, has appeared on the list of “100 Best Values in Public Colleges” for nine consecutive years, and has been designated a 2016 military friendly school by Victory Media.
-Ramapo College offers a Generic Nursing program, RN to BSN program, and a Master of Science in Nursing.
+Among other accolades, Ramapo has been deemed a College of Distinction, has appeared on the list of “100 Best Values in Public Colleges” for 13 consecutive years, and has been designated a 2020 military friendly school by Victory Media.
+Ramapo College offers a Generic Nursing program, an online RN to BSN program, and a Master of Science in Nursing.
 For training and experiential learning, the school is clinically affiliated with Valley Hospital, which is considered a Magnet Hospital by the American Nurses Credentialing Center.
-Ramapo recently celebrated the construction completion of the Adler Center for Nursing Excellence with expanded research and simulation lab space and classrooms.
+Ramapo recently celebrated completing the construction of the Adler Center for Nursing Excellence with expanded research and simulation lab space and classrooms.

 #5 – Bowie State University